Angel Charley

 Angel Charley is an American politician who was elected to serve as a member of the New Mexico Senate in the 2024 election.

 Career

-Anegl Charley is of Native American descent.
+Angel Charley is of Native American descent.
 She was a member of an Albuquerque commission.
 Charley was leader of the Coalition to Stop Violence Against Native Women.
 In 2024 she was elected to a majority female legislature.

 Personal life

-Angel Charley is married and has three children for her husband.
+Angel Charley is married and has had three children with her husband.